AyazHaditalab/Personal-Investment-Tracker/README.md

 The app will open in your browser.

+You can also alternately run the text-based version of the software:

+python main.py (this will run directly on the terminal window)

 ## App Sections

 - 📈 Portfolio — view full portfolio breakdown, gain/loss, and allocation pie chart